 We live in an always-on society with no shortage of things to stress us out.
 Our habitual state of too little sleep, too much caffeine, and too many pressures can exhaust our adrenal glands, harm our guts, elevate our cortisol output, lower our thyroid function and inflame our whole bodies.
 This is the pro-disease state.
 To heal or prevent disease, we must actively engage the “Relaxation Response” – which is the opposite of the stress response.

-Love yourself first by planning and doing something nurturing for yourself – every day
+Love yourself first by planning and doing something nurturing for yourself – every day, however small

-Free yourself from long-held emotional pain by forgiving everyone – including yourself
+Free yourself from long-held emotional pain by forgiving everyone – especially yourself

 Proactively increase positive emotions like laughter, kindness and gratitude.

-When you free yourself from emotional pain, your mind, body, and spirit will be lighter, brighter, and more aligned with healing energies.
-That’s a profound gift for yourself; and when you elevate your energies, chances are good that you’ll lift other people’s spirits too, and that’s a gift for everyone.
+When you free yourself from emotional pain, your mind, body, and spirit will be lighter, brighter, and more aligned with healing energies, which is a profound gift for yourself.

 Take good care!